Key takeaways

 If you signed up for a points and miles credit card like the Platinum Card® from American Express or the American Express® Gold Card, these points would only be worth 0.6 cents each if redeemed for statement credits to your account.

-In the meantime, paying with points at checkout would get you a slightly better value of 0.7 cents per point.
+In the meantime, paying with points at checkout would get you a slightly better value of 0.7 cents per point for most merchants.

-Instead of going with a points and miles credit card, however, you could sign up for a true cash back credit card from Amex and get 1 cent per point in value for statement credits.
-That’s how it would go if you chose the Blue Cash Preferred® Card from American Express, which would allow you to also earn a generous welcome bonus while enjoying exceptional rewards in a range of everyday categories along the way.
+Instead of going with a points and miles credit card, however, you could sign up for a true cash back credit card from Amex and get 1 cent per point in value when redeeming for a statement credit.
+That’s how it would go if you chose the Blue Cash Preferred® Card from American Express, which would allow you to also earn a welcome bonus while enjoying exceptional rewards in a range of everyday categories along the way.

 If you wanted to redeem your rewards for travel instead of cash back, however, you would probably want to opt for a points or miles credit card instead.
-If you did go with the Amex Platinum or the Amex Gold in this case, you would have the option to transfer your points to 21 different airline and hotel loyalty programs including Air France (Flying Blue), Hilton Honors, Marriott Bonvoy and Virgin Atlantic, which could net you around 2.0 cents per point, according to Bankrate valutations.
+If you did go with the Amex Platinum or the Amex Gold in this case, you would have the option to transfer your points to 20 different airline and hotel loyalty programs including Air France-KLM Flying Blue, Hilton Honors, Marriott Bonvoy and Virgin Atlantic Flying Club, which could net you 2.0 cents per point on average with the right redemption, according to Bankrate valuations.

 If you decide to use your Chase points for cash back or statement credits, on the other hand, you would get just 1 cent per point in value.